-Consumer Assessment of Healthcare Providers and Systems (CAHPS)
+Consumer Assessment of Healthcare Providers and Systems (CAHPS) and Qualified Health Plan Enrollee Experience Survey (QHP EES)

 The CAHPS survey is a standardized survey administrated annually to Neighborhood members by an NCQA-certified survey vendor, and it is required as part of HEDIS submission and NCQA Accreditation.
-CAHPS assesses members' experience with the services provided by Neighborhood and the services provided by the members' providers.
+The collection and reporting of QHP EES rates are required by CMS for Qualified Health Plans.
+CAHPS and QHP EES assess members' experience with the services provided by Neighborhood and the services provided by the members' providers.
 Neighborhood uses the results from the annual CAHPS survey to identify areas of member dissatisfaction and opportunities for improvement.
 CAHPS survey results are supplemented with regular review of member complaints and appeals for a more robust assessment of members' needs.